-Executive Vice President, Commissioner’s Office & Chief Diversity, Equity and Inclusion Officer
+Executive Vice President, Chief Engagement and Advancement Officer

 Among the many key stakeholders Winley works with is the MLS Committee for Diversity, Equity & Inclusion, which is comprised of MLS owners, leadership from Black Players For Change, league and club executives, coaches and former players.
 Winley also collaborates closely with members of the league office’s employee resource groups.
 In addition, he works with MLS NEXT, the league’s elite youth development platform, to build upon efforts to create a more aware and responsible youth soccer community.